DASverseTJK/Dictionary/README.md

 ## Description

-This project is a dictionary that only collects 4 ~ 10 character limited sized words excluding special characters, such as `-=;/][`, and numbers.
-The project utilizes the WordsAPI library for random dummy words, and is developed in VSCode.
-MySQL is used as the database using workbench.
+This project is a dictionary that only collects words limited to 4 to 10 characters in size, excluding special characters such as -=;/][ and numbers.
+The project utilizes the WordsAPI library to generate random dummy words, and is developed in VSCode.
+MySQL is used as the database, with workbench as the interface.

 - db_connection.js<br />
   - latest version that contains all you need